RedPillCoder/Visual-Version-Control/README.md

 # Visual Version Control System

-This project is a visual version control system that allows users to easily track changes to code through interactive graphs and timelines on GitHub.
+This project is a visual version control system that allows users to easily track changes to code through interactive graphs and timelines.
 It provides a user-friendly interface for managing and visualizing version history.

 ## Features